Ashanker90/The-Nasa-Project/README.md

 Members of the project group are:

-Anshul Shanker
+- Anshul Shanker
-Daniel Bulgarelli
+- Daniel Bulgarelli
-Gabriella Pensa
+- Gabriella Pensa
+- Kelley Merrell
-Shahrose
+- Shahrose